Kotlin/dokka/docs/topics/dokka-migration.md

 #### Multi-module projects without convention plugins

-If your project doesn't use convention plugins, you can still share Dokka configurations by directly configuring each module.
+If your project doesn't use convention plugins, you can still share Dokka configurations by directly configuring each subproject.
-This involves manually setting up the shared configuration in each module's `build.gradle.kts` file.
+This involves manually setting up the shared configuration in each subproject's `build.gradle.kts` file.
 While this approach is less centralized, it avoids the need for additional setups like convention plugins.

-Otherwise, if your project uses convention plugins, you can also share the Dokka configuration in multi-module projects by creating a convention plugin in the `buildSrc` directory, and then applying the plugin to your modules (subprojects).
+Otherwise, if your project uses convention plugins, you can also share the Dokka configuration in multi-module projects by creating a convention plugin in the `buildSrc` directory, and then applying the plugin to your subprojects.

 ##### Set up the buildSrc directory